rockymadden/stringmetric/readme.md

 #stringmetric
 A collection of string metrics implemented in Scala.
-Includes a light-weight core API and CLI for each string metric.
+Provides a light-weight API and a CLI for each string metric.
 The following string metrics are currently supported:

 * __Dice / Sorensen__ (<http://en.wikipedia.org/wiki/Dice%27s_coefficient>)
 	* _API_: org.hashtree.stringmetric.similarity.DiceSorensenMetric